RPG-Paper-Maker/Documentation/docs/basics/tilesets-and-collisions.md

 ## Praticable

-You can for example change the tileset collision by resizing it for each square.
+You can for example change the tileset collision by re-sizing it for each square.
 This will affect the size of the bounding boxes.
-You can resize it with your `mouse` or `Right click` and click on `Edit` in order to open a window for selecting the rectangle values.
+You can res-ize it with your `mouse` or `Right click` and click on `Edit` in order to open a window for selecting the rectangle values.

 ![Screenshot](img/collision-praticable.png)